austinyearlykim/wolf/README.md

 5. `npm start`

 ### Release Notes
+`v3.4.0` May 19, 2018
+- Adds support for `USDT` and `BNB`.
+- `TRADING_PAIR` in `.env` is now deprecated.
+Replaced by `TARGET_ASSET` and `BASE_ASSET`.
+- `TWILIO_ENABLED` and all other Twilio related variables are deprecated.
+It may be back in the future.
+PR anybody?

 `v3.3.0` March 26, 2018
-- Adds profit lock feature
+- Adds profit lock feature.
-- Adds stop limit feature
+- Adds stop limit feature.

 `v3.2.0` March 10, 2018
-- Adds release notes to README.md
+- Adds release notes to README.md.
-- Adds compounding budget feature
+- Adds compounding budget feature.

 ### Documentation
 ##### `How it works`
 W.O.L.F calculates how much to spend *per transaction* based on your `BUDGET`.
-It watches price movements of a particular `TRADING_PAIR` in real-time and will buy at the current price and sell for a calculated `PROFIT_PERCENTAGE`.
+It watches price movements of a particular trading pair (`TARGET_ASSET` + `BASE_ASSET`) in real-time and will buy at the current price and sell for a calculated `PROFIT_PERCENTAGE`.

 The synchronous nature of W.O.L.F makes sure that your trades execute as fast *and* safe as possible.
 And only sells when it's profitable!
 Transaction fees are taken account of!
 Easy peasy!